Los Angeles (Maywood) Assembly

-Los Angeles (Maywood) Assembly was a Chrysler assembly plant located in the City of Commerce, near Maywood in southeastern Los Angeles County, California.
-It was an assembly location where vehicles were shipped by railroad in "knock-down kits" from Detroit, where they were locally assembled, combined with locally sourced parts.
+Los Angeles (Maywood) Assembly was a Chrysler assembly plant located in Commerce, California.
+It was an assembly location where vehicles were shipped by railroad in "knock-down kits" from Detroit.
+The kits were locally assembled, combined with locally sourced parts.
 Vehicles assembled at Maywood were largely sold in California and the Western United States.
-It operated from 1932 until 1971, at 5800 Eastern Avenue and Slauson Boulevard.
+It operated from 1932 until 1971.

 The Ford Maywood Assembly Plant was across the street and began operations in 1948.
-GM later opened the South Gate Assembly further south in 1936.
+GM later opened the South Gate Assembly farther south in 1936.

-Production
+History

 In 1932 the Los Angeles Assembly manufactured Dodge and Plymouth trucks.
 During World War II the plant switched to war production, manufacturing over 40,000 aircraft engines, as well as Boeing B-17 Flying Fortress and Lockheed PV-2 cabin tops.

 Automobiles

-Chrysler Corporation automobile divisions that were assembled here were:
+Chrysler Corporation automobiles assembled there were: